christylall/WeatherSphere/README.md

 WeatherSphere
-The weather forecast application with day and night theme toggke functionality
+The weather forecast application with day and night theme toggle functionality